jmikola/JmikolaAutoLoginBundle/README.md

 ## Usage and configuration

 You need to create a new `UserProvider` service that implements `Jmikola\AutoLogin\User\AutoLoginUserProviderInterface`.
-This service is responsable to fetch the correct user object from the URL token.
+This service is responsible for fetching the correct user object from the URL token.

 This bundle registers a firewall listener, which is configured via the `jmikola_auto_login` key in your security component's firewall configuration.
 See this example configuration: